+"The Food Culture of Europe" 5-tape set

+each tape has a playing time of 30 minutes

+¥6,300 per tape (sales tax included)

+• Golden French Cuisine

+• The Traditional Cooking of Christophe Margin

+Autumn Gifts of Perigord

+-Fine Aged Wines, Fois Gras, Truttles-

+• A Large Table is Always Center Stage

+The Sicilian Food Diary of Shosaburo Kimura

+Fating Meditorrangen Style

-•Contact Information: Kikkoman Institute for International Food Culture (Kikkoman Video Library) TEL: 04-7123-5215 URL: http://kiifc.kikkoman.co.jp/ •For information regarding video sales: Sony PCL, Inc. (Solution Sales Dept.) TEL: 03-5792-9340 FAX: 03-5792-9329 E-mail: bn@pcl.sony.co.jp •These videotapes are available in Japanese only.
+•Contact Information: Kikkoman Institute for International Food Culture (Kikkoman Video Library) TEL: 04-7123-5215 URL: http://kiifc.kikkoman.co.jp/

+•For information regarding video sales: Sony PCL, Inc. (Solution Sales Dept.) TEL: 03-5792-9340 FAX: 03-5792-9329 E-mail: bn@pcl.sony.co.jp

+These videotapes are available in Japanese only.

+NEWS

-The manufacture of the soy sauce barrel recorded in high-resolution format The Story of the Soy Sauce Barrel The Tale That Conveys Japan's Food Culture modified and improved for use with soy sauce, and played a vital role in meeting the increased demand for sov sauce that occurred through the first half of the 20th century.
+The manufacture of the soy sauce barrel recorded in high-resolution format

+The Story of the Soy Sauce Barrel; The Tale That Conveys Japan's Food Culture

+An Introduction to the Soy Sauce Barrel The soy sauce barrel was introduced to Japan through trade with China in the middle of the 13th century.
+Based on local wisdom and technology, the shape of the container was transformed into the small Japanese barrel we still see today.
+Originally used to transport liquor, the barrel was later modified and improved for use with soy sauce, and played a vital role in meeting the increased demand for soy sauce that occurred through the first half of the $20^{\rm th}$ century.
 This container has become indispensable to both the quality and preservation of soy sauce.

-An Introduction to the Soy Sauce Barrel
+Manufacturing the Soy Sauce Barrel Barrels are generally constructed of fourteen or fifteen slats around the middle with several slats used to form the top

-The soy sauce barrel was introduced to Japan through trade with China in the middle of the 13th century.
-Based on local wisdom and technology, the shape of the container was transformed into the small Japanese barrel we still see today.
-Originally used to transport liquor, the barrel was later and bottom of the barrel.
-Six strands of bamboo are then woven into bands. which are used to hold the barrel together.
+Il slats used to form the top and bottom of the barrel.
+Six strands of bamboo are then woven into bands, which are used to hold the barrel together.
 The diameter of the bottom of the barrel is four to five centimeters less than the diameter of the top of the barrel.
 To create this shape, several of the slats that form the sides must be cut so that the bottom of the slat is narrower than the top of the slat.
 This method for manufacturing barrels is unique to Japan.

-Manufacturing the Soy Sauce Barrel Barrels are generally constructed of fourteen or fifteen slats around the middle with several slats used to form the top vibration.
-Though the soy sauce barrel has disappeared from the modern world, it will continue to be handed down from generation to generation for the part it has played in the development of Japan's food culture.
+Finishing the Soy Sauce Barrel First the bamboo strands are polished with brushing.
+Next the side of the barrel is stamped with the manufacturer's seal and the barrel is bound with ropes to increase its strength, durability and appearance as a soy sauce barrel.
+The rope allows the barrel to be hung during transportation to improve resistance to shock and uprove resistance to shock and vibration.
+Though the soy sauce barrel has disappeared from the modern world, it will continue to be handed down from generation to will continue to be handed down from generation to generation for the part it has played in the development of Japan's food culture.